Preview

 Component tolerance variation modeling.
 Each instance can sound like a different vintage unit.
 Oscillator drift adds analog instability.

-Three Stereo Modes
+Four Stereo Modes

 Tempo Sync